Shoofly pie: History

 Shoo-fly pie began as a crust-less molasses cake called centennial cake in 1876, created to celebrate the 100th anniversary of the signing of the Declaration of Independence in Philadelphia.
 There is no evidence of it being made before the American Civil War.
 In the 1880s, home bakers added a crust to make it easier to eat alongside a cup of coffee in the morning, without plates and forks.
 Precursors include Jenny Lind pie, a type of gingerbread cake that was named for the famed Swedish opera star, Jenny Lind, after her tour of America in the 1850s.
 Because shoo-fly pie traditionally contains molasses but no eggs, historians conclude that it was typically baked during the winter, when chickens laid fewer eggs and molasses could be stored in the cold weather without fear of it fermenting.
-The use of baking powder places its invention firmly after the Civil War and in the 1870s, when Pennsylvania Dutch bakers began using baking powder.
+The use of baking powder places its invention firmly after the Civil War, and not before the 1870s (when Pennsylvania Dutch bakers began using baking powder).